- In The Works

 - Parks and Play

 - The City of Hartford was honored in April 2013 with awards from both the CT Trust for Historic Preservation and Hartford Preservation Alliance for the Phase I Restoration of Old North Cemetery.

 - Grave site of Frederick Law Olmsted.

 - Listed on the National Register of Historic Places and The Connecticut Freedom Trail.

 At Hartford’s historic 1807 burial ground, To Design worked with city staff to implement the first phase of a renovation master plan.
-Issues addressed in the $1,000,000 first phase include circulation, historic metals, plantings, maintainable turf and the rehabilitation of 57 gravestones that are most in need of repair.
-Those interred in the cemetery include Frederick Law Olmsted, Daniel Wadsworth, Horace Bushnell, and over forty black civil war veterans such as Merrick Brewster, William H. Thompson, and Alexander H. Newton.
+Issues addressed in the $1,000,000 first phase include circulation, historic metals, plantings, maintainable turf, and the rehabilitation of 57 gravestones that were most in need of repair.
+Those interred in the cemetery include Frederick Law Olmsted, Daniel Wadsworth, Horace Bushnell, and over forty black civil war veterans, such as Merrick Brewster, William H. Thompson, and Alexander H. Newton.
 Old North Cemetery is a significant historic resource, listed on the National Register of Historic Places and the Connecticut Freedom Trail.
-When complete this will be a significant first step in restoring this landscape to its former dignity.
+Complete in 2010, this is a significant first step in restoring this landscape to its former dignity.